dotnet/AspNetCore.Docs/aspnet/migration/http-modules.rst

 Middleware are simpler than HTTP modules and handlers:
     * Modules, handlers, *Global.asax.cs*, *Web.config* (except for IIS configuration) and the application life cycle are gone
     * The roles of both modules and handlers have been taken over by middleware
-    * Middleware are configured using code instead of in *Web.config*
+    * Middleware are configured using code rather than in *Web.config*
     * :ref:`Pipeline branching <middleware-run-map-use>` lets you send requests to specific middleware, based on not only the URL but also on request headers, etc.

 Middleware are very similar to modules:
 	* Invoked in principle for every request
-	* Able to stop further processing of a request
+	* Able to short-circuit a request.
+(Each delegate has the opportunity to perform operations before and after the next delegate.
+Any delegate can choose to stop passing the request on to the next delegate, and instead handle the request itself.
+For more information see the :doc:`../fundamentals/middleware` page)
 	* Able to create their own HTTP response

 Middleware and modules are processed in a different order:
     * While the request is going up the pipeline, middleware is processed in the order in which it is inserted into the request pipeline, similar to modules
     * But while the response is going back to the browser, middleware is processed in the reverse order
+    * See `Creating a middleware pipeline with IApplicationBuilder <../fundamentals/middleware.html#creating-a-middleware-pipeline-with-iapplicationbuilder>`_

 .. image:: http-modules/_static/middleware.png

+Note how in the image above, the authentication middleware short-circuited the request.

 Migrating module code to middleware
 ------------------------------------